slevinln/Malinois-For-You-Guide/README.md

 ### Validator Testing

-HTML has been tested through the official W3C validator with the result: INSERT FINAL RESULT
+HTML has been tested through the official W3C validator with the result: No errors or warnings to show.

-CSS has been tested through the official Jigsaw validator with the result: INSERT FINAL RESULT
+CSS has been tested through the official Jigsaw validator with the result: No errors or warning signs to show.

-Accessibility has been tested trrough Lighthouse with the result: INSERT SCORE OR SCREENSHOT OF THE SCORE
+Accessibility has been tested through Lighthouse with the result: 100/100

 ### Unfixed Bugs

-DOCUMENT ALL UNFIXED BUGS HERE
+No bugs were found during validator testing and

 ## Deployment